Hiring practices to support today’s diverse workforce

 Post extensively on public forums and seek out job boards that reach more diverse audiences.
 Don’t limit your promotion to only professional organizations, alumni resource centers, or affiliation-based organizations.
 These can narrow the candidate pool and potentially reduce applicant diversity.

-Remove demographic information from applications that can unintentionally inform preconceived thoughts, expectations or prejudices around potential candidates, such as names, terms that identify gender, colleges and other professional affiliations, or graduation years.
+Remove demographic information from applications that can unintentionally inform preconceived thoughts, expectations, or prejudices around potential candidates, such as names, terms that identify gender, colleges and other professional affiliations, or graduation years.

-Then review resumes against predetermined, objective criteria, such as years of experience in a management role, certifications and education, or knowledge of platforms and applications.
+Review resumes against predetermined, objective criteria, such as years of experience in a management role, certifications and education, or knowledge of platforms and applications.

 Create a structured interview process that includes standardized interview questions, and a scoring system to rate candidates’ answers.
 Make sure all interviews are conducted in a consistent format, for the same length of time, and in a similar environment.
 Then have final scores evaluated by a staff member who did not attend the interviews to further mitigate bias.